MartinBINARD/MartinBinard_7_02122021/README.md

 # Change done

-* Add new reactPost function in backend.
+* Add token in Login.view.
-* Add conditions to prevent sending empty signup form.

 # Before to run this server